butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 WaveHelper Wifi80211pHelper     QosWaveMacHelper  NqosWaveHelper

-Although Wifi80211Helper can use any subclasses inheriting from WifiMacHelper, we force user shall use subclasses inheriting from QosWaveMacHelper or NqosWaveHelper.
+Although Wifi80211Helper can use any subclasses inheriting from WifiMacHelper, we force user to use subclasses inheriting from QosWaveMacHelper or NqosWaveHelper.
-Although WaveHelper can use any subclasses inheriting from WifiMacHelper, we force user shall use subclasses inheriting from QosWaveMacHelper.
+Although WaveHelper can use any subclasses inheriting from WifiMacHelper, we force user to use subclasses inheriting from QosWaveMacHelper.
 NqosWaveHelper is also not permitted, because 1609.4 standard requires the support for priority.

 Users can use Wifi80211pHelper to create "real" wifi 802.11p device.
-Although the functions of wifi 802.11p device can be achieved by WaveNetDevice's ContinuousAccess assignment, we suggest to use Wifi80211pHelper.
+Although the functions of wifi 802.11p device can be achieved by WaveNetDevice's ContinuousAccess assignment, Wifi80211pHelper ia more recommened if there is no need for multiple channel operation.
 Usage as follows:

 ::